jschomay/httpacman/notes.md

 #### Do soon

 - play with easing on movement

-- disable scrolling (use player position to scroll programitically)

 - think of way to make sure player doesn't start on a page over a link (or other active element?)